Will killings in Minneapolis force another US government shutdown?

 Rights advocates have condemned the current funding bill for providing yet more funding to ICE, the agency at the heart of Trump’s deportation drive.

-Just this month, ICE has been connected to two high-profile shooting deaths in Minneapolis: Pretti’s killing on Saturday and the shooting of Renee Nicole Good on January 7.
-Both were US citizens.
+Just this month, US immigration officers have been connected to two high-profile shooting deaths in Minneapolis: Pretti’s killing on Saturday by two US Border Patrol agents, and the shooting of Renee Nicole Good by an ICE agent on January 7.
+Both shooting victims were US citizens.

 Still, a handful of Democrats have broken with their party to vote for the spending package.
 On January 22, seven Democrats backed the funding legislation, while 206 opposed it.